Estimated reading time: 9 minutes

 You can find abundant frog species among the native wildlife in the bogs and streamlets that attract them.
-Even more so during the spring, their mating season, where you can hear their joy-full chorus of calls.
+Even more so during the spring, their mating season, where you can hear their joyful chorus of calls.
 You can find them near ponds, and home in on them from their noises.
-It’s the males that make the most enthusiastic notes, and as to how the females know which is which, is still a bit of a mystery.
+It’s the males that make the most enthusiastic notes, and how the females know which is which, is still a bit of a mystery.

-There are many ways to identifying frogs, from; their spawn, tadpoles, and calls.
+There are many ways to identify frogs, from; their spawn, tadpoles, and calls.
 In fact, there’s an app by the Australian Museum, called “Frog Id”, where you can record calls and have them identified.

 The Blue Mountains Tree Frog (Litoria citropa)

 You can find them hiding under rocks and in crevices, and they breed in permanent or semi-permanent pools in the summer and spring.
 They’re about 40-60mm.

 The frog has pale brown skin with scattered warts and is covered in fine granules.
 A dark stripe goes through the body which crosses the eyes and starts from the nose.
 The groin and the sides of the leg are orange-red, with green flashes across the side of the body.